 - The federal government's Social Security Administration (SSA) issues the card after you present the original versions of your identity and work authorization documents, and a completed application.
 You may call them with questions: (800) 772-1213 their nearest location is in Albuquerque.

 - Office hours and driving directions can be found on their Web Site

 - The Tech payroll system withholds income tax from your paychecks, per government regulations

 - Once a year you complete a report called your 'tax return' that reconciles the tax that you owe to the amount that was withheld from your paychecks.
 These tax returns are required for the State of New Mexico and the US federal government (IRS).
 The due date is April 15th.

-- All International student who are in Non Resident Alien status as determined by the Compliance Analyst are Required to file a 1040NR or 1040NR-EZ tax form.
-All other tax forms (1040 or 1040EZ) are for U.S. Citizens, Residents and Green card holders only and will take you out of Compliance with the Internal Revenue Service.
+- All International student who are in Nonresident Alien status as determined by the Compliance Analyst are Required to file a 1040NR tax form.
+All other tax forms (1040 or 1040EZ) are for U.S. Citizens, Residents and Green card holders only and filing this type of form will take you out of Compliance with the Internal Revenue Service.

-- The Compliance Analyst alongside of the International Students Office will offer a special International tax software license usage that will assist all Non-resident Alien students with preparation of your Federal tax return
+- The Compliance Analyst alongside The Center for Student Leadership and Engagement Office will offer a special International tax software license usage that will assist all Non-resident Alien students with preparation of your Federal tax return

 - A free tax return preparation service called Tax Help New Mexico will prepare any student's tax returns if they are a US citizen or a Resident alien for tax purposes.
 See their web site for locations and operating hours.